 The 2006 Tayson-Pierce Cabernet Sauvignon is 75% Cabernet Sauvignon and 25% Merlot.
 The vineyard sits on an alluvial fan deposited from the nearby Mayacamas mountains and the soil is gravel loam.
 This wine blends four Cabernet Sauvignon and three Merlot clones.
 The nose immediately shows darker fruit aromas, white pepper, black spices, tar & leather.
 More black fruit shows than red fruit on the palate including blackberry; the flavors are layered and complex.
 The finish shows robust but balanced tannins which integrate well with the fruit.
 Both the fruit and wood tannins linger for some time along with hints of coffee bean.

-The name of the winery comes from the names of their children.
-Already Tayson-Pierce has found good placement locally at the Carneros Inn and Meadowood.
-In addition select wines may be available at Wally’s in Beverly Hills.
+Already Tayson-Pierce has found good placement locally at the Carneros Inn and Meadowood Resort.
+In addition, select wines may be available at Wally’s in Beverly Hills.
 Much of their distribution is direct, via their website.
 For more information or to join one of their wine clubs, visit: www.taysonpiercewines.com

 Leave a Reply